Cave of Nicanor

-The Cave of Nicanor (/naɪˈkeɪnər/ ny-KAY-nər; Νῑκάνωρ, [niːˈkanɔːr]) is an ancient burial cave located on Mount Scopus in Jerusalem.
+The Cave of Nicanor (/naɪˈkeɪnər/ ny-KAY-nər; Νῑκάνωρ, [niːˈkanɔːr]) is an ancient, elaborate burial complex located on Mount Scopus in Jerusalem.
 Among the ossuaries discovered in the cave is one with an inscription referring to "Nicanor the door maker".
 The cave is located in the National Botanic Garden of Israel on the grounds of the Mount Scopus campus of the Hebrew University of Jerusalem.

 Nicanor belonged to a wealthy Alexandrian Jewish family.
 He is mentioned in the works of the Roman Jewish historian Josephus and the Talmud as the donor of the bronze doors of the Court of the Women in the Second Temple in Jerusalem.
-This fact is also inscribed in Greek on his ossuary, which is a rare case of archaeology supporting facts stated by written sources.
+This claim is corroborated by an inscription on his ossuary.
+This represents a rare instance where archaeological evidence confirms historical accounts from written sources.

+The tomb consists of five burial halls with numerous loculi, accessed through a porch supported by two square pillars.
+Excavations revealed seven ossuaries, fragments of a stone sarcophagus, pottery, and oil lamps.

 Discovery

 In October 1902, the groundskeeper of John Gray Hill's estate on Mount Scopus discovered a burial cave complex in a field just north of his winter home.

 As Gray Hill was abroad at the time, the groundskeeper reported the discovery to the British Consul, John Dickson, whose daughter Gladys Dickson, an amateur archaeologist, inspected the cave and its contents.
 They found seven ossuaries – six ordinary ones and one with a bilingual Hebrew/Greek inscription.
 The ossuaries were removed from the cave by the groundskeeper, and Dickson was unable to ascertain their original position within.
-Three days later, R. A. Stewart Macalister, excavating at Tel Gezer at thetime, was forced back to Jerusalem by a cholera outbreak and was able to inspect and authenticate the newly discovered cave and inscription, a photograph of which was presented to Charles Simon Clermont-Ganneau.
+Three days later, R. A. Stewart Macalister, excavating at Tel Gezer at the time, was forced back to Jerusalem by a cholera outbreak and was able to inspect and authenticate the newly discovered cave and inscription, a photograph of which was presented to Charles Simon Clermont-Ganneau.

 The following year saw two articles published in the Palestine Exploration Quarterly– Clermont-Ganneau's article on this and other inscriptions, and Gladys Dickson's detailed report on the tomb complex illustrated with plans by Macalister.
 Gray Hill gave the ossuary to the Palestine Exploration Fund, which transferred it to the British Museum, where it is still to be found.